JovanaAleksic/cooperative-visual-object-learning/README.md

 # Cooperative Visual Object Learning

-Master thesis (.pdf in the repository) done in 2017 in collaboration with Honda Research Institute in Germany.
+Master thesis (PDF in the repository) done in 2017 in collaboration with Honda Research Institute in Germany.

 ## Abstract